yungjakey/credential-masker/README.md

 Located at `.github/workflows/create-release.yml`, this workflow:

-- Triggers when a tag with the format `v*` is pushed
+- Triggers when a tag with the format `v*` is pushed (e.g., `v1.0.0`, `v2.3.1`)
 - Builds binaries for multiple platforms (Linux amd64/arm64, macOS amd64/arm64, Windows amd64)
 - Creates a GitHub release with the built binaries attached
 - Generates release notes automatically

+The workflow builds each binary with version information embedded and uploads them as separate artifacts, then combines them in the release.
+If you encounter issues with empty tags or incorrect file paths, ensure:

+1. You're pushing a tag that starts with 'v'
+2. The tag is properly formatted (e.g., `v1.0.0`)
+3. The GitHub token has appropriate permissions to create releases

+The release will appear in the GitHub Releases section with downloadable binaries for each platform.

 ## Docker Support